Mathématique: Lantean Dream Team: Part 2

 Sheppard pauses, taking stock of the Quantum Weirdness facing them.
 “So we’re gonna assume Athleisure Morgan knows Mozart.”

-“That seems likely.
-Her feelings seem—complex.”
+“It’s likely.
+Her feelings about him seem—complex.”

 Sheppard grimaces, staring up at the blue-green undulation of the waves above the ceiling windows.
 “I was getting that, yeah.”
 He sighs.
 “And, was it me, or did she allude to multiversal components to our ongoing transdimensional war?”